-MOOCs help students grow in knowledge and skill in an independent study format.
-Once enrolled, students gain access to archived online classes, lectures, and study materials that serve to fill any gaps in prerequisite comprehension so that the student can begin Master’s-level study in data science.
-These courses provide introductory foundations within the student’s chosen emphasis, depending upon their needs.
+MOOCs help students develop knowledge and skills in an independent study format.
+Once enrolled, students gain access to archived online classes, lectures, and study materials that serve to fill any gaps in prerequisite comprehension so that the student can begin master’s-level courses in data science.
+These courses provide an introductory foundation that grad courses build on.

-Students can also take advantage of Bridge Courses, which are offered through individual graduate schools once they have been accepted into the Master’s program.
-These are beneficial for those who have met the initial admission requirements, but lack the area-specific courses needed to begin graduate-level studies in data science.
-For example, students who possess an undergraduate degree in an unrelated field can take Bridge Courses in the following subjects to augment their base knowledge:
+Students can also take advantage of bridge courses, which are offered by their graduate schools for students accepted into the master’s program but who still need some foundational courses.
+Bridge courses are standard for anyone who has met the initial admission requirements, but lack the area-specific courses needed to begin graduate-level studies in data science.
+For example, students who possess an undergraduate degree in an unrelated field can take bridge courses in the following subjects to augment their base knowledge: